Devon Wine & Vineyards

 Location: Lympstone, Nr Exeter, East Devon

 Visit for: An experience – home of Chef Patron Michael Caines, MBE DL and his Michelin star dining, luxury hotel accommodation, plus incredible views of vines down to the Exe estuary.
-New for 2021 are his log cabins in the grounds, with some having partial views of the estuary.
+New for 2021 are his luxury shepherds huts in the grounds, with some having partial views of the estuary.

 Location: Teignmouth, South Devon